osmlab/atlas-checks/docs/checks/invalidTagsCheck.md

 # Invalid Tags Check

 This check flags features for invalid tags based on a list of TaggableFilters.
-The list of TaggableFilters for this check is either a combination of filters passed through the check configuration and default list of TaggableFilters or just the default filters.
+The list of TaggableFilters for this check are passed through the config and/or through resource files.
-The two configurable boolean values, "override.default.filters" and "append.to.default.filters", determine the list of taggable filters that each of the atlas entities will be tested against.
+The two configurable boolean values, "filters.resource.append" and "filters.resource.override", determine the list of taggable filters that each of the atlas entities will be tested against.
 The rules are
-1) If "override.default.filters" is true and "append.to.default.filters" is false,
+1) If "filters.resource.override" is true and "filters.resource.append" is false,
 only the filters that are passed through the configuration file will be used to test the atlas entities.
-2) If "append.to.default.filters" is true and "override.default.filters" is false,
+2) If "filters.resource.append" is true and "filters.resource.override" is false,
-both the configurable filters and default filters will be used to test the atlas features.
+both the configurable filters and filters passed through the resource files will be used to test the atlas features.
 3) In all other cases, filters are set to empty list.

-The default filters for each AtlasEntity are stored in resource files.
+Filters for this check are either passed through config or/and through resource files.
 File "invalidTags.txt" contains the mapping of AtlasEntity to its corresponding resource file.
 Each configurable filter has 2 parts.
 The first is AtlasEntity class (node, edge, area, etc.).
 The second is a [TaggableFilter](https://github.com/osmlab/atlas/blob/dev/src/main/java/org/openstreetmap/atlas/tags/filters/TaggableFilter.java).